mbaxendale22/SEI-Project-1/README.md

 ## Featured Code Snippet
-Each cell in the game is an instantiation of a Cell class, properties of which define the state of a given cell and methods to define its behaviour.
+Each cell in the game is an instantiation of a Cell class, properties of which define the state of a given cell and methods define its behaviour.
 The clicked() method below handles the user left-clicking on a cell, it includes a recursive option should the correct condition be met (i.e., the cell is blank)